ghtorrent/ghtorrent.org/index.md

 * **Reporting bugs:** Please use Github's [issue tracker here](https://github.com/gousiosg/ghtorrent.org/issues) to report any data consistency issues you have found.

+* **Donating:** We are trying to make GHTorrent a self-sustainable operation.
+If you are using GHTorrent, please consider donating (you can find a donation button on the left).
+All individual/companies that have donated will be listed in the Hall of Fame page.

 ### Why did you do it?

 We are doing research on [software repositories](http://www.msrconf.org/).